CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

 \subsubsection{Proximal Policy Optimization with Composite Reward}

-We employ Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} algorithm to train the control policy.
-Specifically,the Generalized Advantage Estimation (GAE) is directly calculated from the scalarized composite reward $r_t$, which guides the policy updates.
-The algorithm maintains the fundamental clipped surrogate objective:
+We employ the Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} algorithm to train the control policy.
+To handle multiple control objectives, the weighted composite reward $R_t$ is linearly scalarized into a unified signal for computing the Generalized Advantage Estimation (GAE).
+The policy $\pi_\theta$ is then optimized to maximize the expected cumulative return using the standard clipped surrogate objective: